-We are on a mission to empower everyone to be the masters of their online legacy.
+We are on a mission to empower everyone to take control of their online privacy and persona.

 So, what’s the problem?

 But, why should we even care?

 If something you did online 7 years ago was picked up by an AI algorithm, and stopped you from getting a job or mortgage, wouldn’t you want to know about it and fix it?

 Well, what are you going to do about it?

 “Our online and offline lives are converging, and our online footprint matters more than it ever has done before”

 I’m James, I’ve always worked at the intersection of Data and Business, most recently at Google where I met Dimitrios.

 Where did your initial idea for yourself.online come from?